hrektts/CarND-PID-Control-Project/README.md

 These two processes were repeated multiple times to obtain the P and D components.
 I stopped this procedure when the car began to show abrupt behavior.
 After that, I adjusted the I component to keep the car running in the middle of the lane.
-As a result, I obtained the Kp, Ki and Kd as 0.25, 0.0005, 9, respectively.
+As a result, I obtained the Kp, Ki and Kd as 0.25, 0.0005 and 9, respectively.

 ### Twiddle

 Based on the result of manual tuning, I used the Twiddle algorithm to fine tune PID components.
-The algorithm determined the Kp, Ki and Kd as , respectively.
+The algorithm determined the Kp, Ki and Kd as 0.2973, 0.04789 and 9.047, respectively.